Guardians of the Galaxy: Cosmic Rewind is a roller coaster at Epcot.

-The upcoming attraction is inspired by the Marvel film of the same name and is taking over the area where Ellen’s Energy Adventure used to be.
+The attraction is inspired by the Marvel film of the same name and is taking over the area where Ellen’s Energy Adventure used to be.

 - Location: Epcot, New World Discovery neighborhood (formerly Future World)

-- Height Requirement: N/A
+- Height Requirement: 42 inches

 - Description: Storytelling coaster themed to Guardians of the Galaxy with a reverse launch.